project-forth-works/project-forth-works/Programming-Pearls/print-hex/README.md

 first out property.

-Display a single digit: `.HX1`
+Display a single digit: `.1HX`
 ------------------------------

-The word `.HX1` (*print hex 1 nibble*, line 5-8) displays a single digit, the last digit of the unsigned number `x`.
+The word `.1HX` (*print 1 digit in hex*, line 5-8) displays a single digit, the last digit of the unsigned number `x`.

 Line 6 extracts the least significant nibble of `x` and ignores its more significant part.

 To display that nibble as a character the word uses arithmetic with comparison results:

 The phrase `9 over <` in line 7 compares the nibble with `9`.
-If it is not less (i.e. greater or equal) `9` then the phrase results in -1 (all bits set).
+If it is greater than `9` then the phrase results in -1 (all bits set).
-If the nibble is less than `9` the phrase results in 0 (all bits 0).
+If the nibble is not greater than `9` (i.e. 0 to 9) the phrase results in 0 (all bits 0).

 `7 and` extracts the least 3 bits.
 Now we have either `7` or `0`, that we add to the nibble itself.
-This leads to the nibble+7, if nibble is greater or equal `9` or to the original nibble value, if it is less than `9`.
+This leads to the nibble+7, if nibble is greater `9` or to the original nibble value, if it is not greater that `9`.
 This is to bridge the gap in the ASCII character sequence between '9' and 'A' as we see now.

 If we look at the ASCII character